CDCgov/prime-reportstream/prime-router/docs/onboarding-users/receivers.md

 * This also assumes you have access to KeyBase, and are part of the prime_dev_ops team there.
 * Also, we assume you have KeyBase installed, and have in mounted into /Volumes/.
 If you don't have it mounted as a drive, you can just drag and drop the files into KeyBase.
 If you feel you should have access to the prime_dev_ops team in KeyBase, contact your dev lead, or the dev ops team lead and request access.
 * Finally, this assumes you are working on a Unix-style system such as Linux or MacOS.
 You can probably do this on Windows as well provided you have a conformant shell with putty and openssl installed.
 The Git Bash shell would probably do, or the Linux Subsystem for Windows would as well, but no promises are made.
+* Have an active Okta admin account

 #### Background
 Most of the states that we partner with are using SFTP to send files.
 (90% of Receivers use this).
+If your receiver is using SOAP, REST, or Azure Blob, stop here.
+There will be more documentation on how to use these transport methods.

 #### Steps
 Steps on generating the keys you need and then assigning them to the receiver, and sharing them with a receiver